tenjava-2014/stuntguy3000-t1/README.md

 -----

 Using FireFlight is super easy, and works out of the box.
 To select a Bow, You need to run the **/ff select** command, in which a Popup GUI appears.

 ![Popup GUI](http://i.imgur.com/sLLMLUc.png "Popup GUI")

-This GUI will allow you to click and choose a Bow **Provided you have Permission to use it.**.
+This GUI will allow you to click and choose a Bow **provided you have permission** to use it.

 Then simply fire the bow and see what happens!